vnegrisolo/vnegrisolo.github.io/_posts/2016-07-05-configuring-rails-app.md

 categories: rails
 ---

-There are a lot to consider when configuring a Rails application, such as **variables organization**, **environments**, **security credentials**, etc. Among so many different ways to do that I'm going to show my prefered way using what Rails has to offer with `config_for`.
+There are a lot to consider when configuring a Rails application, such as **variables organization**, **environments**, **security credentials**, etc. Among so many different ways to do that I'm going to show my preferred way using what Rails has to offer with `config_for`.

 ## Organization